Executive Course to master European Hydrogen Legislation

 3 DAY Residential Course

-Over the two days of training, participants will be exposed to the full scope of European hydrogen policy, its political and strategic context, as well as the implications and opportunities it presents for projects.
+Over the three days of training, participants will be exposed to the full scope of European hydrogen policy, its political and strategic context, as well as the implications and opportunities it presents for projects.

 The course is comprised of the following eight sessions: